alexbpedersen/presently-sharepoint/README.txt

+To Install Presently Web Part on your sharepoint server:
+1) Copy the solutions package to your sharepoint server.

-Run setup.bat command in the PresentlyWebPart/bin/Release directory to install Presently Web Part to your sharepoint server.
+2) Run setup.bat command in the PresentlyWebPart/bin/Release directory to install Presently Web Part to your sharepoint server.

 setup.bat /help
 Usage: